Tempest - The OpenStack Integration Test Suite

 $> OS_TEST_PATH=./tempest/tests testr run --parallel

 By setting OS_TEST_PATH to ./tempest/tests it specifies that test discover should only be run on the unit test directory.
 The default value of OS_TEST_PATH is OS_TEST_PATH=./tempest/test_discover which will only run test discover on the Tempest suite.

-Alternatively, there are the py27 and py34 tox jobs which will run the unit tests with the corresponding version of python.
+Alternatively, you can use the run_tests.sh script which will create a venv and run the unit tests.
+There are also the py27 and py34 tox jobs which will run the unit tests with the corresponding version of python.

 Starting in the kilo release the OpenStack services dropped all support for python 2.6.
 This change has been mirrored in Tempest, starting after the tempest-2 tag.
 This means that proposed changes to Tempest which only fix python 2.6 compatibility will be rejected, and moving forward more features not present in python 2.6 will be used.
 If you're running your OpenStack services on an earlier release with python 2.6 you can easily run Tempest against it from a remote system running python 2.7. (or deploy a cloud guest in your cloud that has python 2.7)

 Starting during the Liberty release development cycle work began on enabling Tempest to run under both Python 2.7 and Python 3.4.
 Tempest strives to fully support running with Python 3.4.
 A gating unit test job was added to also run Tempest's unit tests under Python 3.4.
 This means that the Tempest code at least imports under Python 3.4 and things that have unit test coverage will work on Python 3.4.
 However, because large parts of Tempest are self-verifying there might be uncaught issues running on Python 3.4.
 So until there is a gating job which does a full Tempest run using Python 3.4 there isn't any guarantee that running Tempest under Python 3.4 is bug free.